Elzer Law Firm, LLC

 -Employment Discrimination on the basis of race, sex, national origin, religion, disability, age, pregnancy, and sexual orientation.

--Wrongful Termination, which includes being fired for illegal reasons such as applying for workers' compensation or attending jury duty.
+-Wrongful Termination, which includes being fired for reasons that violate public policy, such as applying for workers' compensation or attending jury duty.

 -Sexual Harassment, which occurs when an employer creates a hostile work environment because of an employee's sex, or makes employment or benefits conditioned on the receipt of sexual favors.

 -The Equal Pay Act, which requires employers to pay men and women equally for work involving substantially equal skill, effort, and responsibility.

 -Wage and Hour Law, which includes unpaid overtime, unpaid wages, and minimum wage law violations.

 -Non-Compete Agreement Law, which deals with the enforceability of agreements not to work for a competitor.

 -Unemployment Compensation Law, which regulates temporary income granted by the state when employees lose their job due to circumstances beyond their control.